RodinJS/Rodin-Lib/README.md

+# Material Design for Angular

+### Installation

+The latest release of rodin.js Library can be installed from

+`npm install --save rodin/core`

+The latest release of rodin.js physics wrapper can be installed from

+`npm install --save rodin/physics`

 ### Project status
 Rodin-JS is currently in beta and under active development.
 During beta, new features will be added regularly and APIs will evolve based on user feedback.

-High level items planned for January 2017:
+High level items planned for Febrary 2017:
 * Initial version of physics and teleport functionality
 * Improvements to https://rodin.io
 * Continued expanding e2e test coverage